Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 “It is no longer the big fish eating the small fish, it is the fast fish eating the slow fish.”

 Social capital refers to your following of people who like, trust, and support you, and who are willing and capable of buying from you.
-Thus, building social capital allows you to have an authentic network of people who can buy your service and products.
-It’s the key to strategically scaling your business up so you can create massive growth in revenue and profits.
+Building social capital is the key to strategically scaling your business up so you can create massive growth in revenue and profits.

 There are three steps to multiply your social capital:

 1. Accumulation.
 The goal for this step is to turn a cold audience into a warm one by building a relationship with them.
 In this step, you need to deliver valuable content to them.
-There should be no pitch and selling—just value.
 Once they consume your content, they will be primed for the next step.

 2. Conversion.
 The goal for this step is to get a commitment from the prospect.
 It’s easy to identify who has seen your content on social media platforms.
 Once you know who these people are, put ads in front of them.